dedica-team/nivio/readme.md

   * format: media type or binary format
  * **provided_by** array of references to other services (identifiers)

+## Service identification and referencing

+A service can be uniquely identified by its landscape, its group and its identifier.
+A fully qualified identifier is composed of these three: **mylandscape/agroup/theservice**.
+Since the group is optional, services with unique identifier can also be addressed using **mylandscape/theservice** or just **theservice**.
+Nivio tries to resolve the correct service and raises an error if it cannot be found or the result is ambiguous.

+Service references are required to describe a provider relation or dataflows.

+        services:
+          - identifier: theservice
+            group: agroup
+            dataflow:
+              - target: anothergroup/anotherservice
+                format: json

 ## References and similar projects